10 Prebiotic Foods to Feed Your Good Gut Bacteria

 Onions add excellent flavor to soups, main dishes, and salads.
 Try my Wild-Caught Salmon Salad with Apples and Onion recipe for a double-dose of gut-friendly prebiotics!

-Leeks are in the same family as garlic and onions (the Allium genus) and therefore offer similar health benefits.
+Leeks are in the same family as garlic and onions (the Allium genus) and offer similar health benefits.

-The highest concentration of flavonoids in leeks is in the bulb and lower stalk, however you can use the entire leek raw, roasted, in soup or salads, or simply as a garnish.
+The highest concentration of flavonoids in leeks is in the bulb and lower stalk, however, you can use the entire leek raw, roasted, in soup or salads, or simply as a garnish.

-8. Jerusalem Artichoke
+8. Jerusalem Artichokes

-You can prepare them similarly to potatoes by steaming, boiling, baking, or sauteing, them.
+You can prepare them similarly to potatoes by steaming, boiling, baking, or sauteing them.
 You can even eat them raw.

 9. Chicory Root

-Chicory root has a distinct coffee-like flavor.
+Chicory root has a distinct, coffee-like flavor.
 When prepared as a tea, it is a wonderful alternative to coffee that can be particularly helpful for those trying to quit caffeine.

 My delicious protein and fiber bars, including Chewy Chocolate, Mint Joy, and Coconut Joy, are all made with chicory root fiber (known as “inulin”), making them the perfect on-the-go gut-friendly snack.